schneiderandre/Xcode-Code-Snippets/README.md

 This collection is work in progress, so please don't be sad if it does not include many snippets right now.

+##Using the Snippets
+Simply paste the snippets to `~/Library/Developer/Xcode/UserData/CodeSnippets/`.
+Then use them with the defined shortcut or via the Code Snippets Library.

 ##Snippets
 ###Property declaration for Classes
 Declare a strong property for classes with the shortcut `propclass`.
 The `strong` attribute has been left out, since it is a default attribute for an object.